Last updated: July 1, 2024

 With the delays in the British forces' attack, additional colonial forces arrived.
 These reinforcements helped fill gaps in the colonial defenses.
 In anticipation of combat, colonial officers prepared their troops who lacked combat experience.
 Several officers planted stakes in the ground beyond their defenses to mark at what point their soldiers should fire upon the British Redcoats.

 Around 3:30 p.m., General Howe advanced his troops towards the colonial defenses.
 Some attacked the redoubt, breastwork, and rail fence.
-Another force attempted to move along the beach on the Mystic River in an attempt to bypass the rail fence and flank the colonial defense, thus allowing that force to attack the rear of the redoubt.
+Another force moved along the beach on the Mystic River in an attempt to bypass the rail fence, flank the colonial defense, and attack the rear of the redoubt.
 Unknown to Howe, colonists barricaded the beach and stopped the British troops in their tracks.

 The musket fire proved devastating when the advancing British came into range.
 The pasture that was supposed to be the avenue for a flanking attack became a pen of slaughter.
 On the hill, fire from both the redoubt and from buildings at the edge of the abandoned settlement of Charlestown harassed the feint attack as well.
 At one point Prescott ordered his men to cease fire.
 Uncertain whether the colonists had fled the redoubt, British units marched closer, only to receive another heavy volley of fire.
 Meanwhile, British gunners trained their cannon on the abandoned town and set the buildings ablaze with red-hot heated cannonballs to drive out skirmishers at the edge of town